Exporting GCM-Based Mixture Properties for Converge

 • Thermal conductivity

-This example walks through the process and the available options for exporting GCM-based mixture properties for “posf10325”, which is conventional Jet-A, using the Export4Converge.py script.
+This example walks through the process and the available options for exporting GCM-based properties for “posf10325”, which is conventional Jet-A, using the Export4Converge.py script.

 Default Options